Saturday, January 12, 2019

 What tools do I use?

-I like this tool for a couple of reasons.
 First, it provides multiple translations for the same verse.
-I was told years ago that if you studied King James, New American Standard and New International Version together, you would have a pretty good idea of the original intent of the Hebrew and Greek manuscripts.
+Years ago, I was told that if you studied King James, the New American Standard, and the New International Version together, you would have a pretty good idea of the original intent of the Hebrew and Greek manuscripts.
 So, this site provides that availability.

 As an example... go now and read John 21:15-17.
-For real.
-Go read it and come back.

 (If you did not, shame on you!)